What is Nutgrass or Nutsedge?

 Nutgrass is a common problem in summer lawns.
-Nutsedge, (A.K.A. nutgrass), a perennial, tends to thrive under close mowing and are prolific in poorly drained or wet areas.
-Nutgrass or yellow nutsedge has triangular stems with leaves that branch out in three different directions.
-Light green to yellow, nutsedge grows quickly in spring and summer, outgrowing grass in just a couple of days after mowing.
+Yellow Nutsedge (A.K.A. nutgrass) is a perennial, grass-like weed that tends to be prolific in poorly drained or wet areas.
+This weed is not a grass, it’s a sedge, and it’s very difficult to get rid of.
+Nutsedge has triangular stems with leaves that branch out in three different directions and is a light green to yellow color.
+Nutsedge grows quickly in spring and summer, outgrowing grass in just a couple of days after mowing.

-In a pump up hand garden sprayer, dissolve one water soluble bag of product into one gallon of water.
-Add two teaspoons of Uncle’s Stikit, a non-ionic surfactant, to this mix.
+In a one gallon pump sprayer, dissolve one water soluble bag of Nutbuster into one gallon of water.
+Add two teaspoons of Uncle’s Stikit, a non-ionic surfactant, to this mix and then mix the pump sprayer contents vigorously.
 One gallon of mixed product will cover approximately 1,000 square feet.
 A second treatment may be required 6 to 10 weeks later.

 ALWAYS READ THE ENTIRE LABEL BEFORE USING THIS PRODUCT